awslabs/aws-cloudfront-extensions/function/js/add-security-headers/README.md

 To deploy the stack, you can either use UI or AWS CLI

 ### UI
-Go to [CloudFront Extensions Workshop](https://awslabs.github.io/aws-cloudfront-extensions/#cloudfront-function), find the CloudFront Function you would like to deploy and click **Deploy** button.
+Go to [CloudFront Extensions Workshop](https://awslabs.github.io/aws-cloudfront-extensions/#cloudfront-function), find the CloudFront Function and click **Deploy** button.

 ### AWS CLI